-With these benefits, online jobs attract a lot of professionals but also come with their share of challenges.
+With such benefits, online jobs attract many professionals but also come with their share of challenges.
 With so many online jobs nowadays, how will you know which is real and which is a scam?

-There are a lot of scammers who are aware of how popular online jobs are, so they pretend to be managers or recruiters who seek to get personal information that they can use to gain access to your personal financial information.
-There are also those who send tasks to work on but fail to give you your salary.
+There are a lot of scammers who are aware of how popular online jobs are.
+Hence, they pretend to be managers or recruiters who seek to get personal information that they can use to gain access to your personal financial information.
+Some send tasks to work on but fail to give you your compensation.

 Guidelines on Getting an Online Job

 So how can you get a real online job and avoid scammers?
 Here are several things to consider:

 Whatever role you’re looking for, there will surely be a website that lists job openings for you.
 One of the popular sites is Upwork, which provides a long list of freelance and even full-time jobs that require different skills – from writing and proofreading to web design, web development, transcription, and virtual assistance.

 The online job site is a good starting point, especially if you’re not successful in sending job applications to individual clients.
 Of course, there may still be scams at Upwork or at least clients who may not honor your agreement once work is done.
 You can look for positive reviews and see if the client shows a “Verified Payment Method.”

 #2 Create a blog and include a Contact page